Borrowing money guide - our interest rates and APR

 What does representative APR mean?

-Where the term 'representative APR' is used, this means that 51% of customers will receive the advertised rate or lower.
+Where the term 'representative APR' is used, this means at least 51% of customers will receive the advertised rate.
 This stops lenders from showing an APR which only a select few customers may be eligible for.

 What's the APR on a Morses Club loan?